Bills in seven states would alter speed limits

 If one Vermont state lawmaker gets his way, travel on the state’s fastest highways would be slowed for all vehicles.

-Rep. Jim McCullough has introduced a bill, H627, to reduce the maximum speed limit on Interstates 89 and 91 from 65 mph to 55 mph.
+Rep. Jim McCullough has again introduced a bill to reduce the maximum speed limit on Interstates 89 and 91 from 65 mph to 55 mph.

-McCullough, D-Williston, has provided information about the bill to the House Transportation Committee.
+McCullough provided information one year ago to the House Transportation Committee.
 He highlighted the cost savings for driving at a slower rate of speed.

-In addition to saving fuel, advocates say the lower speed limit would reduce crashes, and help with climate change.
-LL
+In addition to saving fuel, advocates say the lower speed limit would reduce crashes and help with climate change.

 The committee did not advance the legislation.
 The renewed effort, H8, is again in the House Transportation Committee.
 LL